skip to main content

 How to watch local channels on YouTube TV

-YouTube TV features as many local channels per region as Hulu + Live TV and far more than other services like Sling TV or Fubo.
+YouTube TV has as many local channels per region as Hulu + Live TV and Fubo, and far more than other services like Sling TV.

 Depending on where you are, you either receive local stations carrying ABC, CBS, FOX, NBC, PBS, The CW, and Telemundo, or a combination of at least four of them.